= highlights of the articles cited

 => Zhang Huan is one of the artist whose work touches me the most.
 I discovered it during my years in college and was astonished by the way his pieces of art can be poetry, showing a sense of visual and ideal beauty, as well as it uses on an extreme violence against moral and physical boundaries.

 I think that what I like most on this picture is that it's extremely simple, at first sight.
 Yet, this idea of adding one meter to a mountain by covering it with naked bodies offers a piece that is, formally and conceptually, one the most powerful I've ever seen.
-On a material point of view, because of the association between one massive inanimate and almost immortal object that is the mountain and the multiplicity of ephemral human skin and hair shows a strong contrasts and create something new, the anonymous mountain.
+On a material point of view, because of the association between one massive inanimate and almost immortal object that is the mountain and the multiplicity of ephemral human skin and hair shows a strong contrast and create something new, the anonymous mountain.
 The title itself, while it objectively describes the performance and delivers the meaning of the composition, also carries in itself a poetic charge.
 It evokes the relativity of human benchmarks, and formulates an imaginary act that is in itself neither necessary nor completely achievable, but that tries to deal with, and overcome a bit, the limits of nature and of human condition.

 This work also makes sense in the context of our project, as it's a verb performed through the use of bodies, and which also happens to directly references the notion of space and it's marks, as they are being modified by these bodies.